farrukh-ahm/Borrow-A-Story-Library/README.md

     - Copying the links of the book_issue.html and profile pages and launching them without logging-in allowed anyone to access these pages.
     - Added ``{% if user.is_authenticated %}`` tags to prevent non-authorised users from accessing such pages.

-7. Bookmark button was not working properly on Home page.
+7. Bookmark button was not working properly on the Home page.
     - Clicking on the bookmark button, the icon wasn't changing.
     - The functionality of the bookmark button was working as intentded, and the database was being updated accordingly.
     - However, the icon change wasn't triggering.